somecallmejosh/ux-engineering-portfolio/content/projects/forever-project.md

 ## OK, I Think That About Covers It
 Staying current doesn't mean chasing every new trend.
 For me, it's about keeping my eyes open, staying curious, and getting my hands dirty in lots of little ways.

 I'm not trying to learn everything.
-I'm trying to keep learning something&mdash;every week, every project, every rabbit hole I fall down accidentally (or intentionally).
+I'm trying to keep learning something every week, every project, every rabbit hole I fall down accidentally (or intentionally).
 It's messy.
 It's imperfect.
 And honestly, it's the best part of the job.